 How To Land Your First Job As a QA Tester

 In most cases, landing a first job is hard.
 Fresh candidates always feel as if they are experiencing stiff competition from the experienced candidates.
 You find fresh candidates fearing that the employer will ask for past working experiences and advanced professional skills that they do not have at all.
-Some of them end up doing minor jobs that are entirely different from what they are skilled.
+Some of them end up doing minor jobs that are entirely different from what they are skilled in.
 Others stay at home.
-It is true employers especially in advanced countries such as the UK requires experienced employees specifically in QA tester positions.
+It is true employers, especially in advanced countries such as the UK, require experienced employees specifically in QA tester positions.
 However, this does not mean that as a professional tester beginner, you do not have an opportunity of becoming one.
 There are several things you can do to find your first job as a QA tester as outlined and discussed below.

 Have the Necessary Professional and Personal Skills

 Being a professional in testing is the first step to getting a job as a QA tester.
 You need to have the testing skills and knowledge before you embark on sourcing for the experience.
 Companies working on particular verticals including mobile applications, freelance, gaming, and languages among others can equip you with skills and knowledge essential for QA testing.
 You can become an expert on these verticals to increase your chances of getting a job as a tester in other companies.
 For example, in case, you are good at hacking mobile applications, you can perfect this by becoming an expert in mobile apps.
 Having knowledge in more than three languages means you can be an expert in localization and translation.